prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 ## Overview

-**PICA (Python-based Instrument Control and Automation)** is a software suite designed to provide a robust framework for automating laboratory instruments in materials science and condensed matter physics research.
-The suite features a central graphical user interface (GUI), the **PICA Launcher**, which serves as a dashboard for managing and executing a variety of characterization experiments.
+PICA (Python-based Instrument Control and Automation) is a modular, open-source software suite specifically designed to automate complex characterisation experiments and provide a robust framework for automating laboratory instruments in materials science and condensed matter physics research.

-A key architectural feature is the use of **isolated process execution** for each measurement module via Python's `multiprocessing` library.
-This ensures high stability, prevents inter-script conflicts, and allows the main dashboard to remain responsive during long-running experiments.

-> **⚠️ Important Note on Testing & Validation**
->
-> This software is actively used for daily laboratory measurements and has been verified on physical instruments (Keithley, Lakeshore, etc.).
->
-> Recently, significant updates were made to the codebase to integrate **Automated CI/CD Testing** (simulations and logic checks).
-While these automated tests pass successfully, the refactoring required for them may have introduced subtle timing or hardware-specific regressions. **A comprehensive round of manual validation on the physical instruments is currently underway** to ensure full operational stability.
+Developed to operate as a custom laboratory-built measurement system, PICA provides a unifying graphical user interface (GUI) for orchestrating high-precision instruments, specifically Keithley SourceMeters/Nanovoltmeters, Lakeshore Temperature Controllers, and Keysight LCR Meters.
+The suite regulates the cryogenic environment to perform automated protocols such as temperature-dependent resistivity, current-voltage (I-V) characteristics, and pyroelectric current measurements.
+The suite features a central graphical user interface (GUI), the **PICA Launcher**, which serves as a dashboard for managing and executing a variety of characterisation experiments.
+Built to streamline data acquisition and enhance experimental reproducibility, PICA leverages Python's `multiprocessing` library to ensure high stability by isolating each measurement process.
+.

 ---